Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If I cannot do great things.
-I can do small things in a great way."
+> "Getting lost along your path is a part of finding the path you are meant to be on."
-> — **Martin Luther King, Jr.**
+> — **Robin Sharma**

 ---